 Sharpening is something that is essential for any knife.
 Knowing how to do it and how often, is crucial for its lifespan.
-In case you have no idea how its done, here are some things you first need to know.
+In case you have no idea how it’s done, here are some tips that might help you.

 Shun has a life long sharpening service, so there is no need for you to sharpen it.
 In case you still want to sharpen it yourself, it is advised to do it with a whetstone on a 16-degrees sharpening angle.